JessicaNovo/challenge-vue/README.md

 # Koerber Pharma Challenge
-This project was developed with Vue 3 in Vite for the Koerber Pharma Frontend challenge.
+This project was developed with Vue 3 in Vite for the Koerber Pharma Frontend challenge, using [base repo](https://github.com/KoerberIng/Frontend-challenge) and this [base design](https://www.figma.com/file/rGsEySpBjYEbcFWVGEXeAf/Posts-Challenge).

 ## Node version
 >18.14.0